mochi-hpc/mofka/docs/usage/topics.rst

 ------------------------------------

-In the above programs, our initial configuration already had a Yokan provider and a Warabi providers that we could use as metadata and data providers respectively for the default partition.
+In the above programs, our initial configuration already had a Yokan provider and a Warabi providers that we could use as metadata and data providers respectively for the legacy partition.
 In practice, you may want to create such providers at the same time as you create your partitions.
 This can be done as shown in the following code examples.